SingularityLabs-ai/beyond-bard-mini/README.md

-# BardEverywhere - Summary for Google/YouTube with ChatGPT
+# BeyondBard - Summary for Google/YouTube with ChatGPT

 Chrome extension to view ChatGPT summaries alongside Google search results and YouTube videos, also supports Yahoo! ニュース、PubMed、PMC、NewsPicks、Github、Nikkei、 Bing、Google Patents,and any page summary.